-These years saw the launch of nationwide promotional and advertising campaigns that increased the recognition of our brands and amplified the extent of our cooperation with producers.
+These years saw the launch of nationwide promotional and advertising campaigns that increased the recognition of our brands and deepen our cooperation with producers.

-Selex strengthens its strategic position as an open and multichannel distributor.
-To coincide with the twentieth anniversary of its foundation, it opens a new headquarters in Trezzano Sul Naviglio, near Milan.
+By opting to distribute through various different types of retail outlet, Selex strengthens its position as a multichannel group.
+To coincide with the twentieth anniversary of its foundation, Selex opens a new headquarters in Trezzano Sul Naviglio, near Milan.

-Meanwhile, the consortium members set up the Famila chain, an innovative retailing format that, by bringing both groceries and non-food products under the one roof, launches the group into the super-/hypermarket sector.
+Meanwhile, the consortium members open the first supermarkets in the “Famila” chain, an innovative retailing format that, by bringing both groceries and non-food products under the one roof, launches the group into the super-/hypermarket sector.

-The outlets now set about reconfiguring their internal layout with revamped fresh produce displays, deli counters, new-look fruit and vegetable sections and the addition of in-store butchers and bakers, and placed ever more emphasis on all-round quality.
+The outlets now set about reconfiguring their internal layout with the inclusion of staff-assisted food services, cold-cut and deli counters, and in-store greengrocer, butcher and baker sections, placing ever more emphasis on freshness and quality.

 The Nineties.
-In the early nineties, the extent of the progress made by the Selex companies and by Selex itself as a group of associated businesses becomes more evident.
-During the decade, the Group gave proof of its full potential as it expanded and developed its portfolio of hypermarkets, superstores and shopping centres.
+In the early nineties, the extent of the progress made by the affiliate companies of Selex and by Selex itself as group of associated businesses becomes more evident.
+During this decade the Group gives proof of its full potential by expanding and developing its portfolio of hypermarkets, superstores and shopping centres.

-In this period, Selex, already a trusted name in the world of distribution, made great headway towards becoming a recognized brand of guaranteed quality for shoppers.
-The Group had laid down solid foundations on which to build its reputation as it entered the new millennium.
+During this period, Selex, already a trusted name in the world of distribution, makes great headway towards becoming a recognised brand of guaranteed quality for shoppers.
+The Group thus lays down the solid foundations on which it will build its reputation as it enters the new millennium.

 2000s.
 Years of growth and landmark achievements.